-Jenessa has been the Administrative Assistant of Trinity Church since 2013.
+Jenessa has been the Administrative Assistant of Trinity Church since the fall of 2012.
 She is a life-long United Methodist and grew up in Springfield, VA, attending Sydenstricker UMC.
 Jenessa currently lives in the Fairfax County area of Alexandria with her husband, Hank, and their beloved dog and companion, Lilly Marie.
 Jenessa and Hank are members of Silverbrook UMC.
 She has a daughter who lives in Jacksonville, NC.
 In her spare time, Jenessa enjoys cooking, reading, and resting by the ocean.
 Serving as Trinity's Administrative Assistant is a true calling for her.
 It fulfills a true ministry that she is passionate about and that allows her to use her gifts and talents.

 Linda Cancellieri, Director of Music, came to Trinity in 2002 to fill a interim position.
 After serving in permanent positions at Belleview Baptist Church, Cameron UMC and Wesley UMC in Chevy Chase, she took interim positions over the next nine years in several denominations as organist/director.
 Trinity was special—the traditional music program, the warm and friendly congregation, the talented musicians and the Holtkamp organ in a wonderful acoustic setting convinced her that it was time to turn the interim into a permanent position.